makersacademy/money_tracker_tech_test/README.md

 * You should be able to record money you've earned and the date you earned it on.  e.g. You could record the fact that you earned £100 on 2017/8/8.

-* You should be able to print an account statement that shows all the records (date, amount, balance).
+* You should be able to print a list of all the records (date, amount, balance).

 * Data can be kept in memory (it doesn't need to be stored to a database or anything).